33j33/buffered-event-emitter/README.md

 Type: `number`\
 Default: `5`

+### `bufferInactivityTimeout?` <!-- omit in toc -->

+Type: number
+Default: 0 (ms)

+Configure a default inactivity timeout for buffered listeners registered on this instance.
+If a buffered listener's bucket contains events and no new events are emitted for its event name within this duration, the listener will be automatically flushed with the current buffer content.
+A value of 0 disables the inactivity timeout at the instance level.
+This setting can be overridden per listener via its options.

 Configure buffer capacity.
 Default capacity of 5 means event listener will receive event data every 5 emissions.